devgeniem/wp-clean-post-meta-fields/README.md

 This plugin deletes Advanced Custom Field data from unrelevant templates after template change.

-This
+This:
   - Keeps the post meta clean from unrelevant data
   - Avoids 'leaks' where data meant for different page template is displayed on other template.
   - And thus opens up the possibility to write D.R.Y templates.

 ## Requirements
 [Advanced Custom Fields](https://advancedcustomfields.com) - This plugin does absolutely nothing if ACF is not installed.